nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ```
 if SomeGlobal.some_property >= 10
-    Nathan: That property is greather than or equal to 10
+    Nathan: That property is greater than or equal to 10
 elif SomeGlobal.some_other_property == "some value"
     Nathan: Or we might be in here.
 else